Hikuleo (wrestler): All Elite Wrestling (2021–2022)

-Hikuleo appeared in the crowd on Night 2 of Fyter Fest, watching the IWGP United States Championship match between Jon Moxley and Lance Archer, thus making his All Elite Wrestling (AEW) debut.
-After Archer's victory, Hikuleo entered the ring staring off with Archer, hinting at a future match between the two for the title.
+Hikuleo appeared in the crowd on Night 2 of Fyter Fest in July 2021, watching the IWGP United States Championship match between Jon Moxley and Lance Archer, thus making his All Elite Wrestling (AEW) debut.
+After Archer's victory, Hikuleo entered the ring to have a stare-down with the victor, hinting at a future match between the two.
 The match was scheduled for the following week at Fight for the Fallen, where Hikuleo, who was accompanied to the ring by his father King Haku, lost to Archer.
-Hikuleo appeared on the August 11th episode of AEW Dark, defeating Thad Brown.
+Hikuleo appeared on the August 11, 2021 episode of AEW Dark, defeating Thad Brown.

-Hikuleo returned to AEW on the June 1 episode of AEW Dynamite teaming with Undisputed Elite members The Young Bucks and reDRagon to defeat the Jurassic Express, Christian Cage, Matt Hardy and Darby Allin in a ten-man tag-team match.
+Hikuleo returned to AEW on the June 1, 2022 episode of AEW Dynamite teaming with Undisputed Elite members The Young Bucks and reDRagon to defeat Jurassic Express, Christian Cage, Matt Hardy and Darby Allin in a ten-man tag-team match.

-Impact Wrestling (2021–present)
+Impact Wrestling (2021–2022)

-In the summer of 2021, Hikuleo would begin to make appearances in another NJPW partner promotion in the U.S., Impact Wrestling.
-By fall, he would become listed as a member of the Impact roster, and he, Chris Bey, and El Phantasmo established themselves as a U.S. based branch of Bullet Club in Impact Wrestling.
+In summer 2021, Hikuleo began making appearances in another NJPW partner promotion in the United States, Impact Wrestling.
+By autumn 2021, he was listed as a member of the Impact roster, and he, Chris Bey, and El Phantasmo established themselves as a U.S. based branch of Bullet Club in Impact Wrestling.
 Hikuleo teamed with Bey in his Impact debut, defeating FinJuice at Victory Road.
 On the October 21st episode of Impact!, Hikuleo and Bey faced off in a #1 contendership match for the Impact World Tag Team Championship, but the match ended in a no contest.
 Therefore, at Bound for Glory, a three-way tag-team match was set up between the two teams and Tag Team Champions, The Good Brothers with the titles on the line.
 At the event, The Good Brothers retained the championships.
 At Turning Point in November, Bey and Hikuleo were once again unsuccessful in capturing the Impact World Tag Team Championships from The Good Brothers.

-Hikuleo returned to Impact programming in November at Emergence, teaming with Bullet Club stablemates to lose to Honor No More in a 12-man tag-team match.
+Hikuleo returned to Impact Wrestling in November 2022 at Emergence, teaming with Bullet Club stablemates to lose to Honor No More in a 12-man tag team match.

+WWE (2024–present)

+In July 2024, Hikuleo signed with WWE and began training at the Performance Center.
+Almost a year after, he had his first match before the June 13, 2025 episode of SmackDown, defeating Kit Wilson in a dark match.
+He debuted at Night of Champions as Tala Tonga, assisting Solo Sikoa in defeating Jacob Fatu for the WWE United States Championship, establishing himself as a heel and joining The Bloodline.
+On the July 4 episode of SmackDown, his ring name was slightly changed to Talla Tonga and rebranded the Bloodline to the MFT.
+He then made his formal televised in-ring debut on the August 1 episode of SmackDown, the night before SummerSlam, emerging victorious against Jimmy Uso.